ProNeverFake/kios/README.md

 python human_in_the_loop_sync.py
 ```

 It is strongly recommended to watch the video [here](https://www.youtube.com/watch?v=I4f-lSW6qdQ) to understand the workflow.
+You can also try the same inputs that are shown in the video.

-### Testing
+### Testing (with livescript and MIOS)

 For module testing please check the test folder in `kios_bt_planning`.